codepo8/gridnav/README.md

 var linklist = new Gridnav('#links');
 ```

 Defining the amount of elements per row and the element that is keyboard accessible makes it faster and easier to add the functionality.
-You can however also omit those like in the [third demo](https://codepo8.github.io/gridnav/#smaller).
+You can however also omit those as you can see in the [third demo](https://codepo8.github.io/gridnav/#smaller).
 In this case, ```gridnav``` detects the interactive element as the first child node of the first child of the list and calculates the amount of elements automatically.

 ```xml
 <ul id="smaller">